 Recumbent bikes allow you to workout you leg muscles without support from the upper body.
 This leaves the leg muscles working much harder, which makes recumbent cycling machines the most ideal for building leg strength.

-Now that you know what you expect to find in the market, in terms of the various types of stationary bikes, it also pays to have a look at the benefits of stationary cycling in general.
+Now that you know what you expect to find in the market, in terms of the various types of stationary bikes.

 As hinted out in the introductory part, stationary biking comes with a multitude of health benefits in addition to improving body fitness.
 It’s good for your heart, lungs, weight, muscle, and glands.
 Let’s look at some of these benefits below.